Wills vs Trusts I: What Wills Do & Don’t Do

 A will only goes into effect if you die.
 It has no bearing if you become incapacitated.
 To appoint an agent to act for you in the event of incapacity, you require a Power of Attorney–another document that can be drafted by your lawyer.

 Meet the requirements for a last will and testament in Oregon by hiring an estate planning attorney today.
-Gruber & Associates, P.C. is located in West Linn, OR and serves Washington, Multnomah, Marion, and Clackamas counties.
+Diane L. Gruber, Attorney at Law, is located in West Linn, OR and serves Washington, Multnomah, Marion, and Clackamas counties.
 Contact us to schedule a consultation.

 Want more information about estate planning options?
 Visit Part II of the Wills vs. Trusts series.